Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/resource-packs.md

 As shown above, the `xui://` URI scheme is used to load content from an resource pack.
 The format is broken down as follows:

 - `xui://`
-    - Specifies to load via the Widget API
+    - Specifies to load via the Xen HTML API
 - `resource`
     - Specifies to load from a resource pack
 - `default`